mzdravkov/automata/README.md

 ```

 # Update the documentation
-If you make changes the docstring, you can update the documentation by running:
+If you want to update the documentation, you can do so by running:

 ```bash
 $ make documentation